 As mentioned earlier, the number of malicious logs is usually extremely miniscule.
 However, the system often throws up a number of false positives, which look malicious, but are not.
 Taking a stand on these is important because if the MDR flags too many false positives, the effectiveness of the solution is compromised.
 The IT team cannot possibly devote enough time to evaluate each of the flagged logs.
 As a result, genuinely malicious content may fly under the radar.
 Deciding on an optimum approach based on factors such as sensitivity of data is most important.

-Each organisation is different and so are its needs.
-While selecting an MDR solution, ensure that you have the option to customize the solution that you are investing in, so that it meets your unique requirement.
-Often, Managed Security Service Providers (MSSP) who offer their services through third party products don’t have the option of customizing their solution.
+Each organisation is different and so are their security needs.
+While selecting an MDR solution provider, ensure that you have the option to customize the solution that you are investing in, so that it meets your unique requirement.
+Often, Managed Security Service Providers (MSSP) who offer their services through third party products don’t have the option of customizing the product or solution.

-Given that new threats emerge all the time in form of viruses, malware and ransomware, regular upgrades of your security products is absolutely a must.
+Given that new threats emerge all the time in form of viruses, malware and ransomware, regular updates of your security products is absolutely a must.
 One word of caution is to discuss the cost impact of these updates beforehand, since they can make your budget planning go awry.
-At SISA, for example, we upgrade products every eight weeks, and the upgrades are done free of cost.
+At SISA, for example, we upgrade products every eight weeks, and done free of cost.

 Tracking of malicious traffic is one part of the equation.
-In addition, making sense of the data in terms of its origin, intent etc. is key to preventing future attacks.
-Therefore, while selecting an MDR solutions vendor, expertise in all aspects of security is an important factor to consider.
-For instance, does the vendor have a forensics team in place to analyse the malicious data?
+In addition, making sense of the data in terms of its origin, intent, etc. is the key to prevent future attacks.
+Therefore, while selecting an MDR solutions provider, expertise in all aspects of security is an important factor to consider.
+For instance, does the provider have a forensics team in place to analyse the malicious data?
 These capabilities make a huge difference.